Click Here

 Walgreens Official Coupon Policy

-Here the points from the coupon policy that will answer some of your most frequently asked questions:
+Here are some of the main points from the coupon policy that will answer some of your most frequently asked questions:

 • Any coupon offer not covered in these guidelines will be accepted at the discretion of Walgreens management.

-• Walgreens will accept manufacturer coupons for an item that is on sale.
+• Yes, Walgreens will accept manufacturer coupons for an item that is on sale.

 Multiple Coupons

-• When purchasing a single item, Walgreens accepts one manufacturer coupon and applicable Walgreens coupon(s) for the purchase of a single item, unless prohibited by either coupon offer.
+• Walgreens accepts one manufacturer coupon and any applicable Walgreens coupon(s) for the purchase of a single item, unless prohibited by either coupon offer.
+(Make sure you read your coupons!)

 • When purchasing multiple items, Walgreens accepts multiple identical coupons for multiple qualifying items as long as there is sufficient stock to satisfy other customers, unless a limit is specified.
 Management reserves the right to limit the quantity of items purchased.